 Daniela was able to find respite, with her younger brother and her mother, at the Open Doors children’s centre in Colombia.
 It gave them a safe space to grieve and spend time with other believers.
 “I didn’t expect so many people,” remembers Daniela.
 “It made me feel so good.
 I was really happy to be surrounded by so many loving people.”
 They spent four weeks there.
 “I felt good for the first time in a long time,” says Daniela.
 Open Doors was able to help Daniela and her family move to a safer region of Colombia.

 The Colombia Children’s Centre offers long-term shelter to vulnerable Christian children, who can receive education, safety and friendship, as well as providing short-term respite to other families.
+More than 400 students have already graduated from the centre.

 In short, yes.
 Colombia has risen 11 places in the 2021 World Watch List from last year.
 The most significant factors leading to the country’s steady rise are the worsening violence from rebel groups and the persecution faced by indigenous Christians who have departed a traditional religion.

 Additionally, the impact of the Covid-19 pandemic has greatly affected groups who were already vulnerable to criminal gangs, particularly in areas of the country that are at least partially controlled by these violent groups.
+The humanitarian crisis in the Nariño region continues to worsen; the fight for the control of illicit crops, drug trafficking and illegal mining have led to intensified conflict and many Christians are affected, and are among the thousands of displaced families.
+Elsewhere, the church is also helping many Venezuelan refugees who have crossed the border.

 Please keep praying for your brothers and sisters in Colombia.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.